-- You should create a proxy file or for previewing/clipping in the Windows client version of Workflow Portal.
-Use one of these formats for the proxy: - For QuickTime 7.6.9: QuickTime encoder, H.264 video codec, AAC audio codec OR - For QuickTime 7.7.6: MP4 encoder, x264 video codec, AAC audio codec.
+- Using the Workflow Designer, you need to create a proxy file for previewing/clipping in the Windows client version of Workflow Portal: - For QuickTime 7.6.9: QuickTime encoder, H.264 video codec, AAC audio codec - For QuickTime 7.7.6: MP4 encoder, x264 video codec, AAC audio codec.

-Use the Flip action configured with the QuickTime encoder and configure the container settings to generate a timecode track.
-Make sure that your encoded proxy file is the same frame rate and timecode notation as your production media.
+Use the Flip action configured with the QuickTime or MP4 encoder and configure the container settings to generate a timecode track.
+Your encoded proxy file must be the same frame rate and timecode notation as your production media.
 Assign the nickname Vantage Proxy, so that the media player automatically loads and displays your proxy.